 Alternatives to Google Sites and Blogger

 In this Blogger vs Google Sites review, you found vital features and differences between each platform.
-But those are not the only services that let you create a site online.
+However, those are not the only services that allow you to create a site online.

 - Tumblr – A free micro-blogging platform with characteristics of a social media site such as sharing, liking, etc., Allows you to have one primary blog and unlimited secondary blogs, and post content in different formats (photo, text, quote, video, etc.), add a custom domain, password protect the site, optimize for search engines and build a follower base.
 Learn more.
-However, SEO features are very poor compared with Blogger.
+However, SEO features are significantly inferior to those of Blogger.

 - Shopify – Start your eCom shop and blog without worrying about maintenance and technical aspects.
 Blogger and Google Sites are not perfect for the eCom business model, so Shopify is a great alternative.

 - Brizy – One of the most uncomplicated page builders we have used.
 Brizy lets you create landing pages, blogs, and membership sites efficiently.
-Check this Brizy review and Brizy pricing guides for more details.
+Check out this Brizy review and pricing guide for more details.

 - WordPress.com (Hosted) – The hosted version of WordPress CMS.
-You might have to pay fees to use some features.
+You may need to pay fees to access certain features.

 - Wix – One of the easiest-to-use page builders and a great competitor to Google Sites.
 Learn more in the Wix vs Google Sites review.

 - Medium – An excellent content publication service.
-However, it does not provide features for editing themes, SEO tools, etc.
+However, it does not offer features such as theme editing, SEO tools, etc.

 Conclusion on Google Sites vs Blogger Review

 Google Sites and Blogger are two popular services offered by Google to publicize content.
-Google Sites is inclined to the website building side, while Blogger is a blogging platform.
+Google Sites is geared towards website building, while Blogger is a blogging platform.

 On the other hand, Blogger is a perfect place to start your blog.
 All content is hosted on Google, and both services offer free SSL, integrations with your Google Drive, and access to other Google services such as Image Search and YouTube.